 - Plug in connector 3 for the fuel pump. - Remove the wash cap set.
-Thoroughly clean the plug-in connection of the fuel line using compressed air.
+Clean the quick release coupling thoroughly with compressed air.

 Under no circumstances should dirt enter into the fuel line.
 Dirt in the fuel line clogs the injection